Обкладинка подкасту: Ten Theses on the Future: Serhiy Zhadan’s Speech at the Munich Security Conference

 Thesis Two

 The most uncertain thing is to speak about the future when the present does not provide a sense of balance.
-War implies, above all, a fractured sense of time: you are simply trying to hold on to the moment you are in, not fully relying on tomorrow.
-An air raid alert is a simple reminder that all your plans can be adjusted and changed by someone else—someone who has absolutely no concern for your expectations.
-If, under conditions of total war aimed at destruction, you rely too much on the future, you become vulnerable and nonfunctional, because the future can betray you at any moment.
-On the other hand, if your consciousness is dictated by the need to survive, the need to stay alive, your chances increase.
-In any case, there is not much room left for visionary thinking.
+War implies, above all, a fractured sense of time; you are simply trying to hold on to the moment you are in, not fully relying on tomorrow.
+An air raid warning is simply a reminder that all your plans can be adjusted, changed by someone else—someone who has absolutely no concern for your expectations.
+Under the conditions of a total war, a war of annihilation, if you rely too much on the future, you become vulnerable and nonfunctional, because the future can betray you at any moment.
+On the other hand, if your consciousness is dictated by the need to survive, the need to stay alive, your chances improve.
+In either case, there is not much room left for visionary thinking.

 Since the beginning of the full-scale war, for many of us Ukrainians, the continuity of time has been broken, its linearity and order disrupted.
-Life during the war is life without guarantees.
-And yet, even in these darkest times, we need to talk about what might happen to us tomorrow.
+Life in wartime is life without guarantees.
+And yet, even in these darkest of times, we need to talk about what might happen to us tomorrow.
 Simply to be prepared for the worst.
-And not be surprised by the best couse of events.
+And not be surprised if things change for the better.

 Thesis Three

-How can one speak about a future whose shape is being decided in negotiations?
-How can one relate one’s own vision and desire for the future to the rhetoric of an occupier, who above all wishes for your capitulation?
+How can you talk about your future when its shape is being decided by negotiations?
+How can you relate your own vision of the future, your own desire for a future, to the rhetoric of an occupier, who above all wishes for your capitulation?
 We have an idea of how we would like to see the world around us when we wake up.
 Yet we fully understand that not all our expectations are achievable.
 Justice is not an inherent part of our reality.
-But our need for justice is indestructible and natural.
-It is precisely this, in my view, that allows many of us today to have no illusions, yet still not lose a sense of dignity.
+But our need for justice is natural and indestructible.
+It is precisely this, in my view, that allows many of us today to have lost all of our illusions, but not our sense of dignity.
 For what is dignity?
-Not having to justify the need and desire to be oneself.
-Not giving up on oneself.
-Not being afraid to be oneself.
+Not having to justify the need and desire to be yourself.
+Not giving up on yourself.
+Not being afraid to be yourself.

-The worst thing at the point of deepest darkness is to speak of light.
-Because the temptation is great to believe that the presence of darkness is not temporary, that it must remain with us forever.
-Yet we must remember a simple truth — the future of darkness is not obvious either.
+When the darkness is at its deepest, speaking of light is the worst thing you can do.
+Because the temptation to believe that the presence of darkness is not temporary, that it must remain with us forever, is so great.
+Yet we must remember a simple truth—the future of the darkness is not obvious either.
 It also depends on countless factors.
-And one of these factors is our willingness to endure this darkness.
+And one of these factors is our willingness to endure that darkness.

 Thesis Four

-So let us try to speak about the future.
+So let’s try to talk about the future.
 What can we say about it with certainty?
 We know for sure where we will be entering it from.
-We will enter it from our deep darkness of today.
-From gloom and blackness.
-And this blackness, this gloom, will remain behind our shoulders as part of our memory and our experience.
+We will enter it from our deep darkness, the darkness of the present.
+From black gloom.
+And this blackness, this gloom, will remain behind our backs as part of our memory and our experience.
 And as one of the components of the future we are talking about here.
-For it is obvious that the future, even the most radiant one, will be marked by the signs of this gloom, by its presence in our experience.
+For it is obvious that any future, even the most radiant one, will be marked by the signs of this gloom, by its presence in our experience.
 We must be prepared for this.
-In conclusion, war usually does not end.
-It is very important to understand that we will have to deal with its ghosts and shadows for a very long time.
-This will require effort.
-It will require, in the future, great work with our memory.
-And it requires today a great deal of work with imagination.
+Ultimately, it is unusual for a war to really come to an end.
+It is very important to understand that we will have to deal with its shadows and ghosts for a very long time.
+This will take work.
+In the future, it will demand a great deal of effort.
+In the future it will require a great deal of work with our memory.
+Today, it requires today a great deal of work with our imaginations.
 When imagining the future, one wants to imagine it as ideal.
 Yet history shows that what is ideal for us is usually our past.
 It is the past we tend to idealize.
 And what, then, about the future?
-In our case — about the post-war future.
+In our case, that means the post-war future.

 Thesis Five

 The future will certainly not resemble the past.
 There is a certain trap in this.
-Some of us — both those inside Ukraine and those who sympathize with us from outside — consciously or subconsciously speak about the future in terms of the past.
+Some of us—both those inside Ukraine and those who sympathize with us from outside—consciously or subconsciously speak about the future in terms of the past.
 This is a grave mistake.
 What has been will no longer be.
 It will be different.
 This does not at all mean that the future cannot be good.
 It can be good.
 It can be happy.
-It just must not be compared to what was.
+It simply ought not to be compared to what was.
 Our past has been irreversibly and categorically destroyed by this war.
-It has already been destroyed and, I remind you, continues to be destroyed, because while we are here talking about the future, the war continues.
-Many things in relations between states (and, most importantly, between peoples) will not be restored automatically after a conditional (or unconditional) ceasefire.
+It has already been destroyed and, I remind you, goes on being destroyed, because while we are here talking about the future, the war is ongoing.
+When it comes to relations between states (and, most importantly, between peoples), many things will not be restored automatically after a conditional (or unconditional) ceasefire.
 The sense of openness will not be restored; the sense of trust will not be restored.
 The authority of many institutions and leaders, initiatives and projects will not be restored.
-Most importantly — the sense of security will not be restored.
+Most importantly—the sense of security will not be restored.
 It will be different.
 And it is being formed right now, in these days, in these months.

 Where am I going with this?
 The strategy of waiting out the present as a forced pause is wrong; the notion of the future as an opportunity to simply return everything to how it was is wrong.
 A future as a deferred version of the past is an illusion.
-The future will consist of us — as we are, as we will remain, as we will be able to be.
+The future will consist of us—as we are, as we will remain, as we may yet become.

 Photo Daria Kryzh